Export and import saved templates, rows, and modules

-- Select Templates, then choose All Templates or Selected Templates.
-If you want to select the templates, choose the templates, rows, and modules you want to export.
+- Select Templates, then choose Export all or Export selected.
+If you choose to select the templates, choose the templates, rows, and modules you want to export.

-The downloaded file is an XML file that you can use for any WordPress website containing the Beaver Builder plugin.
+The downloaded file is an XML file that you can use for any WordPress website containing a premium version of the Beaver Builder plugin.

 - On the WordPress admin panel, go to Tools > Import, scroll down to WordPress, and click Run Importer.

 If this is your first time importing, the link in the WordPress section says Install now.
-The Beaver Builder plugin beefs up the WordPress core importer/exporter by installing a patch behind the scenes.
+Beaver Builder Plugin beefs up the WordPress core importer/exporter by installing a patch behind the scenes.
 After you click to install the importer, click the Run importer link that replaces it.

 - On the WordPress Importer page, select the XML file that you exported, then click Upload file and import.